ESG – the perfect solution for glass balconies

 Why glass balconies are popular

 Glass balconies are ideal for allowing maximum sunlight into the room, whereas opaque balconies would disrupt both the views and natural light coming into the room.
-Another advantage of glass balconies is that, because it is made up of large panels, if one was to shatter or become damaged, it is not necessary to refit the whole balcony.
+Another advantage of glass balconies is that, because it is made up of large glass panels, if one was to shatter or become damaged, it is not necessary to refit the whole balcony.
 Instead, the damaged panel can just be replaced, which is more cost effective.

 Features of glass balconies to consider